HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

 We were asked to assess the viability of this proposal by working on a proof of concept.
 To do so, we were given some sample images of fruits from their processing platform.

-If this was successful and put into place on a larger scale, the client would be able to enhance their sorting and delivery processes.
+If this were successful and put into place on a larger scale, the client would be able to enhance their sorting and delivery processes.

 <br>